flashcarts/flashcard-archive/README.md

   - r4infinity.com 2
   - r4ixds.com 2014 white version
   - (please raise an issue if you think your cart is an Ace3DS+ or R4iLS clone!)

+These carts may be identical, but have not been attempted.
+This information is based on its provided DLDI, which are identical.
+Please do not attempt cross-loading without knowing what you're doing: r4i3d.com 2012-2013 r4igold.cc 3DS r4infinity.com Dual-Core r4isdhc.com Dual-Core NEW r4isdhc.com Dual-Core 2013 r4isdhc.hk 2014-2017 r4isdhc.in 2014 r4ixds.com 2014-2016 non-white